Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-redshift.md

 # Redshift

-## Preparing Your Warehouse for Eppo
+## Preparing your Warehouse for Eppo

 Before you connect Eppo to your data warehouse, it is recommended that you create a User for Eppo.
 This User  should then be used to connect Eppo to your warehouse.